Is Chinese a hard language to learn?

 Likewise, the degree to which your native language resembles your target language.

-It is a blessing if you already know Korean and Japanese, but only to a small degree because of their geographical closeness and historical origins.
+It is beneficial if you already know Korean and Japanese, but only to a limited extent, given their geographic proximity and shared historical origins.

 These are actually three different languages.
-Mandarin is unique and distinct from Japanese, Korean, and other East Asia languages.
+Mandarin is unique and distinct from Japanese, Korean, and other East Asian languages.

 Suppose English or a European language is your first language or native tongue.
 The similarities are almost nil, so you may need to work harder than others.